d0ruk/statick/README.md

 ## WIP

-This is a CLI to upload a folder containing your static app to the selected provider's cloud storage.
+This is a Node.js module that takes a folder containing your static app, and hosts it in the selected provider's cloud.
 Currently only works with ``` provider: aws``` and hosts from an S3 bucket endpoint.

 Compatible with any version since LTS:Boron (v6.9.0)